-6.7 Overall bank management
+6.6 Overall bank management

-The central ratio of our risk-adjusted overall bank management is the return on costs (the counterpart of the cost-income ratio), adjusted for an expected return on the tied risk.
-Initially, a minimum return on costs is defined as a target that each profit centre is expected to achieve in line with its personnel costs, non-personnel costs and overhead costs, and taking into account the standard risk costs.
+A central ratio of our risk-adjusted overall bank management is the return on costs (the counterpart of the cost-income ratio), adjusted for an expected return on the tied risk.
+Initially, a minimum return on costs is defined as a target that each profit centre is expected to achieve in line with its personnel costs, non-personnel costs, and overhead costs, and taking into account the standard risk costs.
 Aggregated across all departments, the earnings calculated from the return on costs yield a minimum profit for the Bank.

-Additional risk-sensitive return expectations for each profit centre are derived from the tied economic capital in the respective divisions for market price risk, unexpected credit risk, operational risk, and earnings risk.
+Additional risk-sensitive return expectations for each profit centre are derived from the tied economic capital in the respective divisions for market price risk, unexpected credit risk, and operational risk.
 These are used to continually replenish the economic capital over the course of time.

 The risks and rewards of banking operations are constantly held in view by this process of overall bank management.
-The scarce resource of economic capital is only allocated to the segments for which the opportunities considerably exceed the risk assumed.
+As a scarce resource, economic capital is only allocated to the segments for which the opportunities considerably exceed the risk assumed.